 Need Help Transferring Credits?

-The 1818 Program acknowledges your diligent efforts in earning your credits and is here to support you should you encounter any difficulties in transferring your credits.
-Please know that while we will do our best to assist you, final decisions regarding credit transfer lie with the host university, guided by their internal policies.
+We know you've worked hard to earn your 1818 credits and are here to support you should you encounter any difficulties in transferring your credits.
+Please know that while we will do our best to assist you, final decisions regarding credit transfer lie with your host university, guided by their internal policies.

 Should you face any transfer issues, please follow the steps below: